Christoffer Mafoumbi

-Christoffer Henri Mafoumbi (born 3 March 1994) is a professional footballer who plays as a goalkeeper for Differdange in the BGL League.
-Born in France, Mafoumbi represents the Congo national football team.
+Christoffer Henri Mafoumbi (born 3 March 1994) is a professional footballer who plays as a goalkeeper for Marsaxlokk.
+Born in France, he represents the Republic of Congo national team.

 Club career

 Born in Roubaix, Mafoumbi joined Lille OSC's youth setup in 2005, aged 11.
 In 2010, he moved to RC Lens, being later assigned to the reserves in Championnat de France amateur the following year.

 Mafoumbi made his senior debut on 26 May 2012, starting in a goalless home draw against AC Amiens.
 On 12 April 2013, he appeared with the main squad in a goalless away draw against SM Caen for the Ligue 2 championship, but remained as an unused substitute.

 On 23 July 2014, Mafoumbi joined US Le Pontet, also in CFA.

 On 25 November 2015, Mafoumbi signed a contract with Bulgarian side Vereya.

 On 20 July 2017, Mafoumbi signed a two-year contract with English League One side Blackpool.

 He joined League Two club Morecambe on loan for the second half of the 2019–20 season on 15 January 2020.

 Mafoumbi was released by Blackpool in June 2020.

 After spending some time in Malta with Mosta, Mafoumbi joined Luxembourg-based side Differdange for the 2022-23 season.
-In October 2022, he pledged himself on a part-time basis for the newly-formed English Lower League side AFC Crewe.
+In October 2022, he pledged himself on a part-time basis for the English Lower League side AFC Crewe.